ttwongwork/test/README.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.

 Local reference?
+PROCESS OK
 ![gray-and-white-cat-asleep-with-whiskers-out.jpg](gray-and-white-cat-asleep-with-whiskers-out.jpg)

-From third party link
+From third party link- DOESN'T PROCESS
 ![https://blog.entirelypets.com/wp-content/uploads/2017/04/14718789_ML.jpg](https://blog.entirelypets.com/wp-content/uploads/2017/04/14718789_ML.jpg)